Gregory Penske

-Gregory Penske is the chairman/CEO of Penske Motor Group, which owns and operates Toyota, Lexus, and Mercedes-Benz dealerships in California and a Toyota dealership in Texas.
-His father is a race car team owner and entrepreneur Roger Penske.
+Gregory Penske is the chairman and CEO of Penske Motor Group, which owns and operates Toyota and Lexus dealerships in California and Texas in the United States.

 Early life

-Penske attended the Episcopal Academy in Philadelphia and graduated from Cornell University in 1984, where he earned a degree in business management.
-Penske also attended General Motors Institute (now Kettering University) and worked at a Chevrolet and a Cadillac-Oldsmobile dealership while in college.
+Penske grew up in Philadelphia and graduated from Cornell University, where he earned a degree in business management.
+He also attended General Motors Institute (now Kettering University) and worked at a Chevrolet and a Cadillac-Oldsmobile dealerships while in college.
+He is the son of Roger Penske, the billionaire founder and chairman of the Penske Corporation and owner of the auto racing team Team Penske.

 Career

 Penske is the former president and CEO of Penske Motorsports, Inc., which operated racetracks across the country, including the development of the Auto Club Speedway (formerly California Speedway) in Fontana, California.
-He serves on the Board of Directors for Penske Corporation (holding company for Penske Automotive Group, Penske Motor Group, Penske Truck Leasing, and Team Penske), Southern California Toyota Dealership Advertising Association, Friends of Golf, Petersen Automotive Museum, and is an advisor to Nucleus Scientific Inc. He is a member of the Toyota Parts and Service Advisory Council, the Toyota President's Cabinet and the Toyota Board of Governors, and the Lexus League of Elite Dealers.
+He is on the board of directors for Penske Corporation, Penske Automotive Group (as vice-chairman), Penske Motor Group (as chairman and CEO), Penske Entertainment (as vice-chairman).
+He is an owner of the Indianapolis Motor Speedway, NTT IndyCar Series, IMS Productions; Petersen Automotive Museum and Friends of Golf.
+He is a member of the Toyota Parts and Service Advisory Council, the Toyota President's Cabinet, Toyota Board of Governors, Lexus League of Elite Dealers and former member Mercedes-Benz Best of the Best dealers.

-He has been named one of the highest-rated CEOs among small and medium companies by Glassdoor, a jobs and career site, which released its annual report recognizing top leaders in companies in 2015 throughout North America and Europe.
-"Glassdoor’s Highest Rated CEOs 2015"; Glassdoor published June 9, 2015.

-Penske is a former member of the Board of Directors of the Alltel Corporation, Ares Capital Corporation, International Speedway Corporation, Los Angeles Sports Council, the Southern California Committee for the Olympic Games, and the Board of Trustees of the John Thomas Dye School.
+Penske is a former member of the Board of Directors of the Alltel Corporation, Ares Capital Corporation, International Speedway Corporation, Los Angeles Sports Council, The LA 2024 Olympic Committee, and the Board of Trustees of the John Thomas Dye School.

-Penske Motor Group

-Penske became the new car sales manager at Longo Toyota, Penske Motor Group's flagship dealership, in 1988 and today is Chairman and CEO of the organization.
-Headquartered in El Monte, California, Penske Motor Group currently operates five dealerships in California and Texas and is a division of Penske Corporation.